andrewguy9/farmfs/README.md

 ## Warning
 FarmFS is still very early stage software.

-Please do not keep anything in it which you are not willing to loose.
+Please do not keep anything in it which you are not willing to lose.

 ## Installation